 2012 - Present

-High-grade Denver mint nickels have emerged as the clear market leaders, with MS68 specimens commanding over $2,000 — a remarkable premium that underscores the “condition is king” philosophy in modern coin collecting.
+High-grade Denver mint nickels have become the clear market leaders.
+MS68 Full Steps specimens have commanded over $2,375 at auction — an extraordinary premium that illustrates the “condition is king” philosophy in modern coin collecting.

 History of The 2012 Nickel

-The 2012 Jefferson nickel marks the sixth year of the “Return to Monticello” design era.
-This design period began in 2006 when the U.S. Mint introduced a revolutionary forward-facing portrait of Thomas Jefferson, making it the first U.S. circulating coin to feature a president facing forward rather than in profile.
-The portrait was created by North Carolina artist Jamie Franki and based on an 1800 Rembrandt Peale painting, bringing a more contemporary and dignified representation to America’s third president.
+The 2012 Jefferson nickel is the sixth coin in the “Return to Monticello” design era, which launched in 2006 when the U.S. Mint unveiled a revolutionary forward-facing portrait of Thomas Jefferson.
+This was the first U.S. circulating coin ever to show a president facing forward rather than in profile.

 Also Read: Top 60+ Most Valuable Buffalo Nickels Worth Money